 Comic book walls in Brussels: Lists the location of all the painted comic-book walls in Brussels, as well as their characters and the cartoonists who created them.

-Shopping trolleys in Rivers: Annual survey of number of abandoned supermarket trolleys in Bristol rivers from 2005.
+Shopping trolleys in Rivers: This weird dataset comes from an annual survey of number of abandoned supermarket trolleys in Bristol rivers from 2005.

 Movie Body Counts: This dataset tallies the number of on-screen kills, deaths, and dead bodies in action, sci-fi, and war movies.